BahneGork/notenote.link/_notes/No Graph/5e Reference/items/Staff of Withering.md

----title: Staff of Withering---
+---title: Staff of Witheringtags: notesseason: summertoc: truecomments: true---
 # Staff of Withering

 *Staff, rare (requires attunement by a cleric, druid, or warlock)*